acalmon/ems-platform/CITATIONS.md

 ### Suggested Text

 > **Data Availability:** The Uber Movement travel time data used in this study was obtained from the Uber Movement platform (movement.uber.com) in March 2022, prior to the platform's discontinuation.
 Uber Movement provided aggregated, anonymized travel time data for Nairobi, Kenya, covering the period from 2016-Q1 to 2020-Q1.
 As the platform is no longer operational, this specific dataset is not publicly accessible.
 Processed distance matrices (mean travel times and standard deviations) derived from the Uber Movement data will be made available upon publication at [repository URL].
-Flare operational data is proprietary and subject to partnership confidentiality agreements; aggregated statistics are reported in the paper.
 The data processing code is available at https://github.com/[username]/ems-platform.

 ---